 Original article follows below.

-ZTE has sent out invitations for an upcoming October 17 event in New York City where it will unveil the next member of the Axon family of smartphones.
+ZTE has sent out invitations for an upcoming October 17 event in New York City at which it will unveil the next member of the Axon family of smartphones.

-Branching off from the excellent ZTE Axon 7, where could it go next?
+Branching off from the excellent ZTE Axon 7, where could the brand go next?
 It’s possible that it could release another value-focused, feature-packed flagship.

-If the leak is to be believed, the Multy will fold out into a 6.8-inch phone with its two screens aligned vertically, looking much like a small pad of paper.
+If the leak is to be believed, the Multy will fold out into a 6.8-inch phone with its two screens aligned vertically, looking much like a small tablet device.
 It will reportedly run on the last-gen Snapdragon 820, pushing a modest 1080p resolution to each display.